dcxSt/stat_mech/ising/README.md

 ![result 15](./figures/result_plot_7_overnight_large_board_cutoff200.png)
 ![result 32](./figures/result_plot_data_N1200_MCS550_STEP0003_glauber_boardsize37x37_all_cutoff200_cut_high_T.png)

-From these results we can say that the metropolis rule yields a value of A which is just under half that of the glauber rule, and a value for &mu; which is roughly equal to the glauber &mu;.
-This seems to indicate that the factor A depends on whether we use metropolis or glauber whereas &mu; is a property of the ising model which we measure and is about the same irrespective of the update method used, so long as the method makes physical sense.
+From these results we can see that the metropolis rule yields a value of A which is roughly half that of the glauber rule, and a value for &mu; which is roughly equal to the glauber &mu;.
+This seems to indicate that the factor A depends on the simulation method used, whereas &mu; seems to be a property of the system.